OpenSMTPD Mail Filtering

 /etc/login.conf

-3. SpamPD uses a lot of RAM, you will need to provision nearly 500MB for this task alone
+3. SpamPD can use a significant amount of RAM, provision 500MB for this task

 4. If